ulrichtsblr/houdini-as-code/README.md

 ### The evaluation citeria

 Validation happens through a Tensorflow model that was trained on 500 scraped [donut images][scraped donut images].
-The ouput of the render is either `yes` or `no`.
+The ouput of the render results in either `yes` or `no`.

 Is this a donut yet?
 # `no`